AqwamCreates/ChaWatcher/docs/ExampleCodes/DataCollection.md

 local DataCollector = ChaWatcher.DataCollector.new(true, "1")

-DataCollector:bindToHeartbeat(function(Player, fullDataVector) -- Runs a function every heartbeat.
+DataCollector:bindToHeartbeat(function(Player, fullDataVector) -- Runs a function on every heartbeat.

 	print(Player.Name .. "\'s data has been collected!")